Lough Foyle: Literature

-The main character of Alfred Bester's famous science-fiction novel, The Stars My Destination, is named Gulliver Foyle.
+The main character of Alfred Bester's science fiction novel, The Stars My Destination, is named Gulliver Foyle.
 Bester took the names of his characters from various locations in Ireland and Great Britain.

 First World War

 The United States Navy established the Naval Air Station Lough Foyle on the Inishowen side of the lough on 1 July 1918 to operate seaplanes during the First World War.
 The base closed shortly after the First Armistice at Compiègne.

 Second World War

-At the end of the Second World War, after the Allied victory, the remainder of the German Atlantic fleet of U-boats used to attack supply lines from North America to Britain during the Battle of the Atlantic were assembled in Lough Foyle and scuttled – as part of Operation Deadlight.
+At the end of the Second World War, after the Allied victory, the remainder of the German Atlantic fleet of U-boats used to attack supply lines from North America to Britain during the Battle of the Atlantic were assembled in Lough Foyle and scuttled as part of Operation Deadlight.

 Disputed status

-Lough Foyle is a disputed territory between the Republic of Ireland and the United Kingdom; after the Partition of Ireland in the early 1920s, each side claimed that it was in their own territory.
+Lough Foyle is a disputed territory between the Republic of Ireland and the United Kingdom; after the partition of Ireland and the establishment of the Irish Free State in December 1922, each side claimed that it was in their own territory.
 Although this dispute is still ongoing, there are currently no negotiations as to its ownership.

 The UK's Foreign and Commonwealth Office (FCO) underlined its view on 2 June 2009 that all of Lough Foyle is in the United Kingdom, a spokesperson stating:

-'The UK position is that the whole of Lough Foyle is within the UK.
-We recognise that the Irish Government does not accept this position...There are no negotiations currently in progress on this issue.
-The regulation of activities in the Lough is now the responsibility of the Loughs Agency, a cross-border body established under the Good Friday Agreement.'
+"The UK position is that the whole of Lough Foyle is within the UK.
+We recognise that the Irish Government does not accept this position...
+There are no negotiations currently in progress on this issue.
+The regulation of activities in the Lough is now the responsibility of the Loughs Agency, a cross-border body established under the Good Friday Agreement."

-In November 2016, James Brokenshire, MP, the UK's Secretary of State for Northern Ireland, reiterated the UK's view that all of Lough Foyle is in the UK, whilst Charles Flanagan, TD, the Republic of Ireland's Minister for Foreign Affairs, stated that the Republic of Ireland did not recognise Britain's claim to the entirety of Lough Foyle.
+In November 2016, James Brokenshire, the UK's Secretary of State for Northern Ireland, reiterated the UK's view that all of Lough Foyle is in the UK, whilst Charles Flanagan, the Irish Minister for Foreign Affairs, stated that the Irish government did not recognise Britain's claim to the entirety of Lough Foyle.